Ambient-Impact/drupal-modules/readme.md

   * [9.5 added explicit `string` return value of `\Drupal\Component\Utility\Html::escape()`](https://git.drupalcode.org/project/drupal/-/commit/58f589c709d070c382027043c5aafe72c181ebde); `\Drupal\ambientimpact_core\Utility\Html::escape()` has been updated to match to prevent fatal errors.

   * The patches in `ambientimpact_media` have been updated to apply against this core version.

+* 8.x - Refactored all modules into individual Composer packages in preparation for Git subtree split.